nicholashinds/umn-verification-bot-v2/README.md

 ## Troubleshooting

 - **Bot Not Responding**: Ensure the bot has the correct permissiosn to post and manage messages.
+This includes moving the bot's role above the verification role in the role list.